dsnair/JS-examples/README.md

-# JavaScript - I

-* The point of these assignments is to take your knowledge of JavaScript and start putting into practice the principles learned throughout JavaScript I.

-## Set Up The Project With Git

-**Follow these steps to set up and work on your project:**

-* Create a forked copy of this project.
-* Add your project manager as collaborator on Github.
-* Clone your OWN version of the repository (Not Lambda's by mistake!).
-* Create a new branch: git checkout -b `<firstName-lastName>`.
-* Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-* Push commits: git push origin `<firstName-lastName>`.

-**Follow these steps for completing your project.**

-* Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-* Add your project manager as a reviewer on the pull-request
-* Your project manager will count the project as complete by merging the branch back into master.

-## Assignment Description

-* Complete all the exercises as described inside each assignment file.
-* Use `console.log()` statements to check to see if your code does what it is supposed to do.
-* To test your `console.log()` statements open up the index.html file found in the assignments folder and use the developer tools to view the console.
-    **Note:** You could also run `node /assignments/<fileName>` and see what prints in your terminal.
-* Once you finish the exercises in each file, commit your code, and push it to your fork.

-### Objects

-To better understand objects, you really just need to write more of them.
-The [objects.js](assignments/objects.js) file contains several challenges centered around a theme of interns starting at a new job.
-The Human Resources team needs information about the new hires.
-Use your new found object skills answer vital questions for HR.

-* Read the instructions found within the file carefully to finish the challenges.
-* [x] Complete each challenge presented before moving on to Arrays.

-### Arrays

-The [arrays.js](assignments/arrays.js) assignment takes us through a large data set of used cars.
-You have been asked to help a used car business with some customer requests based on their inventory.
-Use for loops and arrays to solve their problems.

-* Utilize the the array `inventory` to complete your challenges.
-* [x] You are not permitted to use `map`, `reduce`, or `filter` to solve these problems.
-Only use a basic for-loop.
-* Complete each challenge presented before moving on to stretch.

-### Arrow Function Syntax

-* [x] Arrow Function Syntax - [Check out this awesome guide for ES6 arrow syntax](https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26).
-You will see more and more arrow functions as you progress deeper into JavaScript.
-Use the [function-conversion.js](assignments/function-conversion.js) file as a helper challenge to showcase some of the differences between ES5 and ES6 syntax.

-### Stretch

-* Move on to tomorrow's content and start studying callbacks, write a few of your own to get the hang of it.
-* [x] Look at array methods like `.map()`, `.reduce()`, `.filter()`.
-Use them on the data in the arrays assignment to accomplish the same things you did with the ES5 for-loop.
+# Sprint Challenge: JavaScript Fundamentals

+This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a survey of problems.
+This Sprint explored JavaScript Fundamentals.
+During this Sprint, you studied variables, functions, object literals, arrays, this keyword, prototypes, and class syntax.
+In your challenge this week, you will demonstrate proficiency by completing a survey of JavaScript problems.

+## Instructions

+**Read these instructions carefully.
+Understand exactly what is expected _before_ starting this Sprint Challenge.**

+This is an individual assessment.
+All work must be your own.
+Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
+You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

+You are not allowed to collaborate during the Sprint Challenge.
+However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
+Your work reflects your proficiency in JavaScript fundamentals.

+You have three hours to complete this challenge.
+Plan your time accordingly.

+## Commits

+Commit your code regularly and meaningfully.
+This helps both you (in case you ever need to return to old code for any number of reasons) and your project manager.

+## Description

+You will notice there are several JavaScript files.
+Each of those files contain JavaScript problems you need to solve.
+If you get stuck on something, skip over it and come back to it later.
+Run `node <file-name>` to execute these files.

+In meeting the minimum viable product (MVP) specifications listed below, you should have a console full of correct responses to the problems given.

+## Self-Study Questions

+Demonstrate your understanding of this week's concepts by answering the following free-form questions.

+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

+1. Describe the biggest difference between `.forEach()` & `.map()`.

+> Both `.forEach()` and `.map()` run a provided function once for each array element.
+The difference, however, is that `.forEach()` returns `undefined` or nothing, while `.map()` returns a new array, of the same size as the input array, with the results of the function.

+2. What is the difference between a function and a method?

+> Functions and methods are both functions.
+When an object property is a function, it is called a method.

+3. What is closure?

+> A closure is a feature in JS where an inner function has access to:
+> - the variables defined within its outer (enclosing) function
+> - the variables defined within its own scope (curly brackets)
+> - global variables defined in the window object

+> The inner function preserves (closures) the value of the outer function's variable when that outer function is executed.

+4. Describe the four rules of the `this` keyword.

+> 1. Window binding: The function acquires values from the global object in the window.
+> 2. Implicit binding: The function lives in an object and automatically acquires values from the keys of that object.
+> 3. Explicit binding: The function acquires values from the keys of an object that is explicitly referred to in .apply(), .bind(), or .call().
+> 4. New binding: The function creates an empty object.
+The object's properties and methods are added by 'this'.
+This new object is returned at the end.

+5. Why do we need `super()` in an extended class?

+> `super()` inherits the reference to `this` from the parent class and all the methods of the parent class, and passes them all down to the subclass.

+## Project Set up

+Follow these steps to set up and work on your project:

+- Create a forked copy of this project.
+- Add PM as collaborator on Github.
+- Clone your OWN version of Repo (Not Lambda's by mistake!).
+- Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- Create a pull request before you start working on the project requirements.
+You will continuously push your updates throughout the project.
+- You are now ready to build this project with your preferred IDE
+- Implement the project on your Branch, committing changes regularly.
+- Push commits: git push origin `<firstName-lastName>`.

+Follow these steps for completing your project:

+- Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
+- Add your Project Manager as a Reviewer on the Pull-request
+- PM then will count the HW as done by merging the branch back into master.

+## Minimum Viable Product

+Your finished project must include all of the following requirements:

+**Pro-tip for this challenge: If something seems like it isn't working locally, copy and paste your code up to codepen and take another look at the console.**

+## Task 1: Objects and Arrays

+Test your knowledge of objects and arrays.

+- [x] Use the [objects-arrays.js](challenges/objects-arrays.js) link to get started.
+Read the instructions carefully!

+## Task 2: Functions

+This challenge takes a look at callbacks and closures as well as scope.

+- [x] Use the [functions.js](challenges/functions.js) link to get started.
+Read the instructions carefully!

+## Task 3: Prototypes

+Create constructors, bind methods, and create cuboids in this prototypes challenge.

+- [x] Use the [prototypes.js](challenges/prototypes.js) link to get started.
+Read the instructions carefully!

+## Task 4: Classes

+Once you have completed the prototypes challenge, it's time to convert all your hard work into classes.

+- [x] Use the [classes.js](challenges/classes.js) link to get started.
+Read the instructions carefully!

+In your solutions, it is essential that you follow best practices and produce clean and professional results.
+Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
+It is better to submit a challenge that meets MVP than one that attempts too much and does not.

+## Stretch Problems

+- [x] There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!